MaxtDesign

 WordPress databases bloat over time.
 Common bloat sources:

 WP-Optimize, Advanced Database Cleaner, or a one-time WP-CLI run can clean these.
-Add proper indexes if your usage patterns warrant — slow query log via the database server tells you what needs indexing.
+Add proper indexes if your usage patterns warrant.
+The slow query log via the database server tells you what needs indexing.

 Plugin and theme audit